Roblox/rodux/docs/api-reference.md

 local store = Store.new(reducer, initialState, { loggerMiddleware() })
 ```

-### thunkMiddleware
+### Rodux.thunkMiddleware
 A middleware that allows thunks to be dispatched.
 Thunks are functions that perform asynchronous tasks or side effects, and can dispatch actions as needed.
-It is exposed as `Rodux.thunkMiddleware`.

 ```lua
 local store = Store.new(reducer, initialState, { thunkMiddleware })